I’m having an Alexander day. A terrible, horrible, no good, very bad day where nothing goes right.

 A waitress, in an apron that Vera Bradley would give her eye tooth to claim, greeted us.
 Turns out the waitress’ grandmother made her apron.
 I asked.

-I explained how we were passing though, tired of driving, hungry and really wanted some soup.
+I explained how we were passing through, tired of driving, hungry, and really wanted some soup.
 Okay, I admit I shared more detail than necessary, but I am a storyteller.

 She walked us to a back table to check with the owner whose name was Mary.
 I think.
 Remember I was not having a good day and that affected my memory.